REUSE Specification – Version 3.0

 SPDX License Identifier — SPDX short-form identifier, as defined in SPDX Specification.
 See also https://spdx.org/ids for a short introduction and examples.

 SPDX License Expression — as defined in SPDX Specification, Appendix IV, at https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60.

 SPDX License List — a list of commonly found licenses and exceptions; as available on https://spdx.org/licenses/.

 DEP5 — Machine-readable

-A Project MUST include a License File for every license under which files in the Project are licensed.
+A Project MUST include a License File for every license under which Covered Files are licensed.

 Each License File MUST be placed in the

 the Project.
 The name of the License File MUST be the SPDX License Identifier of the

 license followed by an appropriate file extension (example: